IBM/mr-cassop/docs/docs/development.md

 ### Integration and unit tests

-To run the tests, simply run `make test` from the command line.
+To run the tests, simply run `make tests` from the command line.

-It will run the usual Go unit and integration tests, which utilize [testenv](https://book.kubebuilder.io/reference/envtest.html) to execute the test against on a semi-real Kubernetes cluster. `testenv` requires assets that are installed with `kubebuilder`, so it must installed first.
+It will run the usual Go unit and integration tests, which utilize [testenv](https://book.kubebuilder.io/reference/envtest.html) to execute the test against on a semi-real k8s cluster. `testenv` requires assets that are installed with `kubebuilder`, so it must installed first.

 Integration tests use the Ginkgo framework and are located in `./test/integration`.
 Ginkgo has its own [options]([Ginkgo flags](https://onsi.github.io/ginkgo/#the-ginkgo-cli)) that can be arguments to `go test`.
 For example, to run a specific test (`--focus` option):